OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

 Datastore Layout
 ================================================================================

-Images are saved into the corresponding datastore directory (``/var/lib/one/datastores/<DATASTORE ID>``).
-Also, for each running virtual machine there is a directory (named after the ``VM ID``) in the corresponding System Datastore.
+Images are saved into the corresponding Datastore directory (``/var/lib/one/datastores/<DATASTORE ID>``).
+Also, for each running Virtual Machine there is a directory (named after the ``VM ID``) in the corresponding System Datastore.
 These directories contain the VM disks and additional files, e.g. checkpoint or snapshots.

-For example, a system with an Image Datastore (``1``) with three images and 3 Virtual Machines (VM 0 and 2 running, and VM 7 stopped) running from System Datastore ``0`` would present the following layout:
+For example, a system with an Image Datastore (``1``) with three images and three Virtual Machines (VM 0 and 2 running, and VM 7 stopped) running from System Datastore ``0`` would present the following layout:

 .. code::